Photo by Ola Sierant

 Before joining aQa, I was a research fellow at the Center of Computational Quantum Physics of the Flatiron Institute in New York.
 In 2022, I defended my joint Ph.D. in physics and photonics under the supervision of Prof. Michał Tomza (Faculty of Physics, University of Warsaw, Poland) and Prof. Maciej Lewenstein (ICFO – The Institute of Photonic Sciences, Spain).
 Before that, I did my MSc in quantum chemistry and BSc in biotechnology at the University of Warsaw.

-I am also a 2022 FNP START laureate and one of the selected participants in the 2024 Lindau Nobel Laureate Meeting.
+I was selected for the Top Talent Initiative within the Quantum Delta NL.
+I am also a 2022 FNP START laureate and a selected participant in both the 2024 Lindau Nobel Laureate Meeting and the 2026 Heidelberg Laureate Forum.
 On the second occasion, I answered “10 Questions” for the Women in Research Blog.

 Research directions